 I’m back again to review another drawing tablet!
 This time, I’ve been given the opportunity to review the Deco 01v2 “Line Friends Edition” from XP-PEN.
 It’s similar to the v1 of this particular tablet, but they partnered with “Line friends” and they are adorable!
 They are printed on the tablet itself, and the tablet even comes with a few gifts from Line Friends, like a tiny ruler, tiny sticky notes, a sleeve of stickers and a pouch to keep everything in.
 While the aesthetic is gorgeous (kawaii and lovely turqouise packaging), I’m here for the tablet.
 So let’s get into it!

-We a fortunate to get some USB adapters so that you may use this tablet on your Android device, which is pretty darn cool.
+We are fortunate to get some USB adapters so that you may use this tablet on your Android device, which is pretty darn cool.
 I don’t see the hype in this new fad of drawing on your phone, but call me old fashioned, I suppose.
-However, if you want to draw on your Android device, the option is there!
+However, if you want to draw on your Android device, the option is there, and is very easy to set up - just plug in and go!
 But what really blew me away, was how many extra pen nibs were given!
 Normally you get three to zero nibs in these packages, but XP-PEN gives you eight extra nibs!
 Holy cow!
+The pen itself allows the user to be used in either hand, allows the user to tilt the pen up to 60 degrees towards the tablet surface to make sure you can draw comfortably, AND - and! - the pen has 8192 levels of pressure sensitivity.
+That’s a lot, so you should have no problem drawing in whatever style suits you.

 But now to the nitty gritty.
 This isn’t a pen display tablet, which is the type of tablet I have recently grown attached to.
 What does this mean?
 A pen display tablet has a screen on the tablet, and whatever is displayed on your computer, is displayed on the tablet.
 I prefer this as it feels like I am drawing in my sketchbook, where I can see directly where I’m drawing.
 On these regular tablets, you have to look up at the computer screen while you draw, and not where your hand is going.
 But!
 Since I’ve used these before, it wasn’t much of a big deal.
 In fact, it was easier on this tablet, as the tablet’s clear cover has some texture to it, which makes it feel more like sketching on paper, than on a smooth tablet.
 What sold me, however, was the buttons!
 Love me some buttons!